 There are just a few studies on impact of population ageing on labor market results, specifically on unemployment of older workers.
 There is a lack of literature investigating the impact of labor market institutions on unemployment of older workers.
 The aim of the paper is to identify labor market institutions which have significant effect on these results.
 The paper is organized as follows.
 The next two sections are theoretical foundation of empirical analysis.
 In section 2 a general impact of population ageing on the unemployment of older workers is discussed.
-In section 3 there is a literature review on consequences of various labor market institutions on unemployment.
-On the basis of this review institutional variables were selected in model specification.
+In section 3 there is a literature review on consequences of various labor market institutions.
 In section 4 data and model specification are presented.
 A panel data set for 17 EU countries from 2004 to 2013 is used for the empirical analysis.
 In section 5 the results of the empirical analysis are discussed.
 Section 5 concludes.